andreykaipov/gphotos-to-onedrive/README.md

 - ~~Maybe you might even have to automate logging into the client apps with Selenium or something lol~~

-  Probably don't need to do this is the refresh token works correctly
+  Probably don't need to do this if the refresh token works correctly

 ## setup